salma-emara/aps105-book/README.md

 Since this book is still under development, it will have mistakes.
 If you found a typographical, grammatical or any mistake, I would highly appreciate if you open an issue pointing out the mistake is in which file.
 You may also correct it and create a pull request!
 Thank you in advance.

+## Automatic Deployment

+For anyone with a write request to main branch, with every push Netflify will automatically deploy it to [learningc.org](learningc.org).
+This is done folowing instructions on [Netlify for Jupyter-Book](https://jupyterbook.org/en/stable/publish/netlify.html).